DavidYusufWaskito/RealESRGAN-GUI-Interface/README.md

 3. Build the project:
 **make all** this will build the project, see build directory

+(The project makefile is using my local library, please edit the makefile first or just wait for the Cmake config)

 ## License

 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.